lapo-luchini/browser-pinry/README.md

 This is a Chrome and Firefox Extension to ease adding content to [Pinry](https://github.com/pinry/pinry/).

-Compile your own or install from [Google Play Store](https://chrome.google.com/webstore/detail/pinry-chrome/jmhdcnmfkglikfjafdmdikoonedgijpa).
+Compile your own or install from [Google Play Store](https://chrome.google.com/webstore/detail/pinry-chrome/jmhdcnmfkglikfjafdmdikoonedgijpa) or [Mozilla Addons](https://addons.mozilla.org/it/firefox/addon/add-to-pinry/).

 credits
 -------